The Cars for Neighbors

 - Upon disposition of car, the donor receives a letter of disposition.

-- The car is either given to a needy family or sold.
+- The car is sold.

 - Any proceeds from a sale are used to benefit the Cars for Neighbors repair clients.